cheesemuffinish/Umamee/README.md

 ## Git Usage

-This section describes how branches should be used for Penelope development.
+This section describes how branches should be used for Umamee development.

 ### Main Branches